fastoch/Project_Corsa/README.md

 # Introduction

-Since the inception of TypeScript (TS) back in 2012, TS has been written in itself, which brought some challenges in terms of performance and scalability.
+Since its inception in 2012, TypeScript has been written in itself, which brought some challenges in terms of performance and scalability.

 The JavaScript (JS) runtime platform is really optimized for UI and browser usage, but not so much for compute intensive workloads like compilers and system-level tools.